brahianrosswill/ComfyUI-geltz/README.md

 Precise rescaling of CFG to prevent oversaturation.
 Does not affect original structure.
 Hooks pre-CFG and rescales the guidance g = cond − uncond by matching low, mid, and high frequency quantiles to the conditional.

 Adapts cutoffs and quantiles each step, fits per-band linear maps with EMA clamps and a CFG-dependent rescale, applies them in FFT space, and returns cond_new = uncond + g_scaled.

 ---

-### Sigma-Weighted Shuffle (sws)

-Improves image consistency.
-Hooks attention, derives a progress variable u from σ or step, scales Q by a temperature τ(u), and uses local Gaussian Sinkhorn transport to stochastically shuffle K and V while keeping the attention distribution within a KL cap.

-Mixing is gated by attention entropy and u, uses EMA-smoothed transport, binary-searches α for K, schedules α for V, infers H×W from sequence length, installs via `set_model_attn2_patch`, and registers the node as SWS.

----